agstub/compaction-1d/README.md

-# ice-bed
+# compaction-1d
-finite element codes for investigating ice-sediment interaction
+finite element code for a one-dimensional compaction model